tardate/LittleArduinoProjects/Kraft/ForceZ/HMSPrinceOfWales/README.md

 Prince of Wales and Repulse were sunk by Japanese aircraft on 10 December 1941.
 Destroyers Electra and Vampire moved in to rescue survivors of Repulse, while Express rescued those from the Prince of Wales.

-Occuring just a few days after the Pearl Harbor attacks, this was Britain's turn to learn how vulnerable capital ships were to air power.
+Occurring just a few days after the Pearl Harbor attacks, this was Britain's turn to learn how vulnerable capital ships were to air power.
 There was no attempt to alert or scramble RAF air cover for Force Z, though it is likely to have made little difference as the number and vintage of the planes on hand were totally outclassed by the Japanese forces in play.